maira000/Kaggle-Sales-Data-SQL-Queries/README.md

-# Kaggle-Sales-Data-SQL-Queries
+# Kaggle Sales Data SQL Queries

+## Overview

-A SQL practice project using the **Kaggle Sales Data Sample** dataset.
+This repository contains SQL practice queries performed on the **Kaggle Sales Data Sample** dataset.

-This repository contains 20 SQL queries focused on data exploration, filtering, aggregation, transformation, and analytical SQL concepts using SQL Server syntax.
+The project focuses on building SQL skills through practical data exploration, filtering, aggregation, transformation, and analytical queries using SQL Server syntax.

+A total of **20 SQL queries** are included, covering beginner to intermediate SQL concepts commonly used in data analysis and data engineering workflows.

 ---

-## Dataset
+# Dataset

-**Dataset:** Sales Data Sample (Kaggle)
+**Dataset Name:** Sales Data Sample (Kaggle)

-The dataset contains sales order information including:
+The dataset contains sales transaction records with information about:

 - Orders
 - Customers